 Google Drive solves the problem of where to put those awesome reports you generate after your create them from your registration software.
 But it doesn’t solve the problem of dynamically collecting that data in the first place.

-Google Forms doesn’t provide this kind of flexibility.
+Google Forms doesn’t really provide this kind of flexibility.
 If all you really need from your registration form is a name, email and no payments, Google Forms is a great option.
 Anything more robust, with payments and with an interface that allows users to check their status, come back to complete forms, etc, then Google Forms just isn’t going to cut it.
-As I said before, Google Forms is pretty much just taking your paper form and putting it online.
-You cut out the process of manually inputting your data into a spreadsheet, but that’s where the differences end.
-And you don’t get much time savings to boot, which is a main benefit of registration software!

 Registration is a complex process.
 Unless you’re running a free event or program and you only require basic information, Google Forms and the Google Suite of tools just isn’t a viable alternative to registration software.